Shaima15/RStudio_Projects/README.md

 Finally, repeated K-fold cross-validation was conducted to determine the performance of the model on new data.

 **Skills:** · Predictive Analytics · Data Visualization · Data Transformation · Data Cleaning

+**3- Amazon Musical Instruments Reviews NLP project**

+The purpose of this project is to do topic modeling on the reviewText variable of Amazon’s musical instruments review data.
+This technique can allow Amazon to understand the different topics that the customers discussed in the reviews.
+Once topics are identified, the store can discover reviews that contain community guidelines violating keywords which can be removed to enhance customer experience.

+Data preparation and transformation techniques:
+- 7 missing rows were removed, LDA algorithm cannot function well with missing rows
+- Each review tokenized to single words by removing commas, periods, and symbols, to facilitate analysis
+- Each token standardized by being converted to lowercase, prevents case differences from impacting the analysis
+- Removed stopwords from the reviews
+- Numbers removed since initial results showed random numbers as heavily weighted
+- Applied lemmatization as initial word cloud results showed words like guitar, guitars, string, and strings as heavily weighted

+Selected parameters:
+- Chuck size = 10, reviews are generally short
+- Training iterations = 300, shows optimal results and avoids overfitting
+- Topics = 3, shows distinct themes

+Conclusion:
+- Guitar is the most frequent topic and token
+- Word cloud showed that customers believe the instruments are of good quality, highlighting positive sentiment in general
+- Reviews include the presence of community violating key terms.
+Hence, contextual analysis is required before removal
+- Major topics: Guitars, Instrument’s sound-related topics, and instrument’s quality- related topics

+**Skills:** · Natural Language Processing · Data Visualization · Data Transformation · Data Cleaning